Azure/azure-sdk/docs/typescript/design.md

 | maxRetryDelayInMs | number > 0 | Maximum delay between retries.
 For linear and exponential strategies, this effectively clamps the maximum amount of time between retries. |
 | tryTimeoutInMs | number > 0 | How long to wait for a particular retry to complete before giving up |

+TODO: Please add a code sample showing how these fit into a track 2 JS/TS library.

 {% include requirement/MUST id="ts-use-retry-strategies" %} support the following retry strategies:

 * `fixed`: retry after some duration, where the duration never changes.
 * `exponential`: retry after some duration, where the duration increases exponentially after each attempt.

+TODO: Are these implemented by default in Azure Core or does the API designer need to implement these?
+If there is no action for the API Designer, let's take this out.

 ### Response formats {#ts-responses}